PanosKatsaras/healthcare-crm/README.md

-# Healthcare CRM - Healthcare Management System
+# Health CRM - Healthcare Management System

-Healthcare CRM is a Full-Stack healthcare management system designed to streamline the management of appointments, patients, doctors, medical records, and examinations.
+Health CRM is a Full-Stack healthcare management system designed to streamline the management of appointments, patients, doctors, medical records, and examinations.
 Built with modern technologies, it provides a robust and scalable solution for healthcare organizations.

 The system includes role-based access control (RBAC), ensuring that users—such as administrators, doctors, managers, and staff—have access only to the data and features relevant to their roles.